-This three year project, which started in May 2018, aims to reduce our consumption of planetary resources; both finite non-renewable resources which will ultimately run out, and also the renewable resources which are being depleted at rates which are not sustainable.
+This three year project, which started in May 2018, aims to reduce our consumption of planetary resources.
 Unsustainable resource consumption is one of the main drivers of environmental degradation and biodiversity loss.
 It is also undermining the resources that our economy relies on.

 A circular economy (CE) is an alternative to a linear economy.
 A linear economy, which has increasingly characterised our economy in recent decades, follows an extract, make, use, dispose pattern.
 In contrast, a more circular economy aims to keep resources in use for as long as possible, extracting the maximum value from them whilst in use and recovering products and materials from them at the end of each service life.
 In a world of finite resources, the CE offers a system whereby we can reduce our demand on the planet’s resources and foster a more resilient economy.

 The Scottish Government published its a CE strategy: Making Things Last in 2016.
 The Programme for Government for 2019 – 20 announces a CE Bill.

 The Circular Economy for a Fairer Footprint project will work with partners to press for a comprehensive and ambitious CE Bill with consumption reduction targets at its heart.